Knowledge Building Internship

 Every two years, we host the World Hydropower Congress, a high-level event that brings together leaders from government, industry, finance, UN agencies, academia and civil society to chart a course for the future of the hydropower sector.

-IHA is currently seeking interns with interest in hydropower, freshwater management and climate change solutions to support several work streams within the Knowledge Building team.
-This internship is paid.
+IHA is currently seeking interns with interest in hydropower, freshwater management and climate change solutions to support several work streams within its Knowledge Building Team.

 We collaborate closely with our extensive network of members and partners to deliver on these topics.
 Our partners include research institutions, non-governmental organisations, governments, international financial institutions and development agencies.